cenggel/cordova-loader/README.md

 ================

 ## Meteor Companion Packages

+##### Appcache Extra
+* [appcache-extra](http://github.com/andrewreedy/meteor-appcache-extra) - It will cache the Cordova/platform file after it is loaded once and gives you a way to handle appcache reloads with better UX.

 ##### Facebook Native SDK
 * [accounts-facebook-cordova](https://github.com/andrewreedy/meteor-accounts-facebook-cordova) - Works with the cordova plugin to use facebook single sign on when it exists otherwise use standar oauth package.